walkum-llc/walkum.github.io/src/collab.md

 "Jazz lifted up improvisation to public awareness and mastered it more than any other art form." - [Theo Katzman](https://youtu.be/6e0wsD-_D3A)

-___

 <div class="small_text">
-Disclaimer: Walkum Records reserves the right to select who it works with.
-If we are unavailable, DO NOT STOP refining your music.
-Perhaps we'll be available at another time.
-Also, try again.
-We may just need a reminder.
 </div>